 We have compiled a list of community resources and mutual aid funds, as well as highlights of what our grantees have been doing in response to COVID-19, in a post on our blog.
 We are periodically updating this post as we learn about new community resources and mutual aid funds.

-Early on during the “Stay Home, Stay Healthy” order, our President & CEO Beth McCaw authored a blog post with actions that we as individual philanthropists can take to support the nonprofit community during this time.
+Early on during the “Stay Home, Stay Healthy” order, former President & CEO Beth McCaw authored a blog post with actions that we as individual philanthropists can take to support the nonprofit community during this time.
 She also shared how WA Women’s Foundation is responding to needs and demands brought on by this pandemic.

 How We Have Responded to This Pandemic